flucoma/flucoma-docs/doc/DataSeries.rst

    :arg time: which time frame to extract.

-   Get a dataset with the `time`th frame of every series, for examples create a :fluid-obj:`DataSet` with every first frame of every point.
-If an identifier doesn't have enough points it is merely not added to the output dataset.
+   Get a dataset with the `time`th frame of every series, i.e. can create a :fluid-obj:`DataSet` with every Nth frame of every series.
+If an identifier doesn't have enough frames it is merely not added to the output dataset.

 :message clear: